gak/pycallgraph/docs/index.rst

 A simple use of the API is::

     from pycallgraph import PyCallGraph
-    from pycallgraph.output import GraphvizImageOutput
+    from pycallgraph.output import GraphvizOutput

-    with PyCallGraph(outputs=GraphvizImageOutput):
+    with PyCallGraph(output=GraphvizOutput()):
         code_to_profile()

 Documentation Index
 ===================